alexandru-ionut-paduraru/LED_2812B/README.md

 For each LED there are be 3 data bytes representing the intensity of Green, Red and Blue colors.

 Each bit of color intensity bytes is encoded with 4 bits in final form (that will be transfered to LEDs).
+In the end, a singe LED will need 12 bytes to be encoded.

+Encoding:
+- bit 0 is **0100**
+- bit 1 is **0110**